MicrosoftDocs/powerbi-docs/powerbi-docs/service-admin-premium-workloads.md

 If you have an existing dataset that is larger than the size you specify for this setting, the dataset will fail to load when a user tries to access it.
 The dataset can also fail to load if it is larger than the Max Memory configured for the datasets workload.

-To safegaurd the performance of the system, an additional SKU-specific hard ceiling for max offline dataset size is applied.
-This ceiling does not apply to the large models feature.
+To safegaurd the performance of the system, an additional SKU-specific hard ceiling for max offline dataset size is applied, reagrdless of the configured value.
+This hard ceiling does not apply to the large models feature.

 |                                           | EM1 / A1 | EM2 / A2 | EM3 / A3 | P1 / A4 | P2 / A5 | P3 / A6 |
 |-------------------------------------------|----------|----------|----------|---------|---------|---------|